pelleo/Hybrid.IoTHub.Deployment/docs/introduction.md

 Clone the forked repository to your local workstation.

 # Create Service Principal
 In order for the pipeline and the AKS cluster to function properly it is necessary to create a service principal.
 This service principal (SP) will serve as a "catch all" whenever there is a need for a service principal.
-It will be granted owner/contributor rights at the subscription level.  *It is strongly advised not create this service principal in a subscription that is used for production purposes*.
+It will be granted owner/contributor rights at the subscription level.  *It is strongly advised not to create this service principal in a subscription that is used for production purposes*.
 Note the `--sdk-auth` switch in the SP creation command.
 It is used to output the SP credentials in format that is needed when setting up Git Actions.
 ```
 # Create service principal for Azure authentication (output is compatible with Azure SDK auth file).
 sdk_auth=$(az ad sp create-for-rbac --role Owner --sdk-auth)